Easy Jambalaya

 - Super flexible recipe.
 This jambalaya recipe can easily be made your own.
 It is incredibly flexible and so forgiving – omit the shrimp, add leftover rotisserie chicken, use chicken sausage, add additional vegetables or make it completely vegetarian – you can do all of the things.

-Jambalaya is a rice-based dish with meat, seafood, and vegetables cooked together in one pot.
 Gumbo is more like a stew, served over rice with a darker roux and more broth.
-If you want a hearty one-pot rice dinner, go jambalaya.
-If you want a rich stew, go gumbo.
+If you prefer a hearty one-pot rice dinner, go jambalaya.
+If you prefer a rich, comforting stew, go gumbo.

 Best Shrimp for Jambalaya